msaiprasad1/AI-ML-Analytics-Assistant/README.md

 ## Example Queries

-Try these natural language queries with your uploaded Excel files:
+Try these natural language queries with your uploaded data files:

 ### Exploratory Data Analysis
 - "Run EDA on this dataset"